Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Bright Futures Summer Reading Opportunities: Reaching Underserved Children

 Bright Futures "Reaching Underserved Children" is an OPT IN program.
-See an archived webinar about this program and other Bright Futures programs here.

 There are many children and teens that do not participate in summer library programs because they are not aware of the opportunity or because they are not able to get to the library during the summer.
 This program allows librarians to reach out to these kids in the community, and encourage them to continue reading over the summer months.